fidian/presentations/emergency-preparedness-merit-badge/index.md

 ---

-3: Show how you could safely save a person from the following:
+3: Show how you could save a person from the following without putting yourself in danger:

 ----